The AI Wrapper Market in 2025

 Vertical AI captured over $1 billion in combined funding today, with the market valued at $5.1 billion growing to $47 billion by 2030.

 These verticals target services spend at 13% of US GDP ($3.5 trillion) versus software spend at 1% ($270 billion).
-Proprietary data moats and regulatory advantages favor specialized solutions over generic tools that can't navigate compliance requirements.
+Proprietary data moats and regulatory advantages favor specialized solutions over generic tools.

 Harvey AI reached $3 billion valuation with $100 million+ ARR serving 500+ legal clients.
 Nabla raised $120 million, now deployed across 130+ health organizations serving 85,000+ clinicians who save 2 hours daily.

-The best vertical tools offer workflow-centric design with pre-built processes for specific tasks rather than open-ended chatbots requiring prompt engineering.
+The best vertical tools offer workflow-centric design with pre-built processes for specific tasks rather than open-ended chatbots.

 What percentage of AI wrapper companies target sales and marketing automation?

-Sales and marketing automation represents roughly 10-15% of the AI wrapper market as companies automate repetitive outreach and personalization tasks.
+Sales and marketing automation represents roughly 10-15% of the AI wrapper market as companies automate repetitive outreach and personalization.

 Jasper expanded beyond content into marketing workflows serving 850+ enterprise clients.
 Copy.ai pivoted specifically to GTM automation with workflows for sales sequences and email personalization.